tenyega/gestion_salle/README.md

 		specialRequest varchar 255 nullable
-		userId ManyToOne with User (Reservation.userId nullable?: No, OrphanRemoval? :no) hallId ManyToOne with Hall( Reservation.hallId nullable? : No, OrphanRemoval? : no)
+		userId ManyToOne with User (Reservation.userId nullable?: No, OrphanRemoval? :no) hallId ManyToOne with Hall( Reservation.hallId nullable? : No, OrphanRemoval? : no) createdAt datetime_immutable  not null
+		updatedAt datetime_immutable  not null

 .env.local
 	database name db_hall_management